ToyotaInfoTech/RAMN/docs/hardware/Fabrication/flashing.rst

-Refer to the `ST-LINK/V2 manual <https://www.st.com/resource/en/user_manual/um1075-stlinkv2-incircuit-debuggerprogrammer-for-stm8-and-stm32-stmicroelectronics.pdf>`_ and `RAMN github repository <https://github.com/ToyotaInfoTech/RAMN>`_ for details about the connections
+Refer to the `ST-LINK/V2 manual <https://www.st.com/resource/en/user_manual/um1075-stlinkv2-incircuit-debuggerprogrammer-for-stm8-and-stm32-stmicroelectronics.pdf>`_ and expansions' :ref:`expansion_pinout` for details about the connections

 Using STM32CubeProgrammer
 ^^^^^^^^^^^^^^^^^^^^^^^^^